-Is the Industry Right for You?
+Is the Restaurant Franchise Industry Right for You?

+The number of restaurants in the country grew by more than 2% from 2017 to 2018, reaching 660,755.
 The food franchise industry can be extremely successful, depending on your commitment to your business.
 Food franchises that come out the most successful both follow trends of the time and stay consistent with their overall brand and customer base.

 Luckily, customers are always going to need food and therefore, picking a location is relatively simple.
-Food franchise units can be solitary, where they are the only business operating in a building.
+Restaurant franchise units can be solitary, where they are the only business operating in a building.
 Additionally, food franchises can be located within a mall, airport, or sports stadium surrounded by other businesses.
 The location that you select plays a big role in determining the total initial investment, construction costs, rent costs, equipment needs, among other factors.

 Another factor that a prospective franchisee must consider is the equipment purchased for their location.
 A large part of the costs associated with opening a food franchise includes the equipment necessary to run the business.
 This is absolutely essential, as the quality of equipment is a key determinant in the future quality and efficiency of your business.
 This can help ensure customer satisfaction.
 If things are running smoothly and quickly, customers will keep coming.
 Often, the franchisor provides their preferred vendors and brands, eliminating the need for trial and error.